Human Rights, Justice & Equality

 Why is this topic a priority for the EU?

-The EU initially began as a purely economic union and has gradually evolved into an organisation spanning many policy areas including climate, environment and health and also justice, equality and human rights.
+The EU began as a purely economic union but has grown into a political and social project covering many policy areas - including climate, environment, health, justice, equality, and human rights.

-Today, the EU is more than just an economic union and is firmly committed to promoting and protecting human rights, democracy, freedom, equality and the rule of law worldwide, including the rights of persons belonging to minorities.
+Today, the EU is firmly committed to promoting and protecting human rights, democracy, freedom, equality, and the rule of law worldwide.
+This includes protecting the rights of minorities and ensuring that everyone in Europe can live free from discrimination.

-• opposing the death penalty, torture, human trafficking and discrimination
+• Opposing the death penalty, torture, human trafficking and all forms of discrimination

-• defending human rights through active partnership with organisations on international and regional level and at all levels of society
+• Defending human rights through active partnership with organisations at local, national, regional, and international levels

-• inclusion of human rights clauses in all agreements on trade or cooperation with non-EU countries
+• Including human rights clauses in all EU trade and cooperation agreements with non-EU countries

-These initiatives build upon anti-discrimination rights established in the Charter of Fundamental Rights that prohibit any discrimination based on any ground such as race, gender, religion, sexual orientation, disability, as well as ethnic or social origin.
+All of these build on the Charter of Fundamental Rights, which prohibits discrimination on any ground, including race, gender, religion, sexual orientation, disability, and ethnic or social origin.

 Relevant EU Policies and Objectives